-This e-booklet contains important information about how children move from primary and junior schools to secondary-stage schools.
-It also gives details about all the secondary schools in Barking and Dagenham.
+This e-booklet contains information about how children move from primary and junior schools to secondaryphase schools.
+It also gives details about all the secondary-phase schools in Barking and Dagenham.

 If you have any questions or need more information, please contact the School Admissions Team.